A Model of Collaboration Network Formation with Heterogenous Skills: A General Model of Skills, Problem Solving, and Collaboration Networks

 \subsection{Network Measures}

 Recall that I will be looking at two different questions: first, how an individual's position on the network depends on her set of skills, and second how the overall structure of the network depends on the distribution of skills in the population.
-For both of these questions, I will focus on degree: the number of connections an individual has on the network.
+For both of these questions, I will focus on degree in the network.
+While degree is clearly not the only network measure defining an individual's position in the collaborative community, an exploration of other measures is outside the scope of the current work.

 First, I will look at how an individual's average in-degree on the networks in $\Gamma\left(\Psi\right)$ depends on her skill set.
 I will denote individual $i$'s in-degree on a particular network as $d_{i}$.
 Her average in-degree will be $E\left[d_{i}\right]$, where the expectation is taken over all networks in $\Gamma\left(\Psi\right)$--that is, all networks that the individual is indifferent between.
 In Section \ref{sec:Skills and Degree}, I will consider the mapping between an individual's skill set an her expected in-degree in a particular problem-solving population, $E\left[d_{i}\right]=f\left(A_{i},\Psi\right)$.